gerrymulvenna/ge2017/README.md

-# Scottish council elections 2017
+# UK General Election 2017
-Open Data frameworks, datasets and front-end for 2017 council elections in the 32 Scottish councils
+Front-end for 2017 UK General Election data

 ## about the project
-In Scotland, the Scottish Parliament has responsibility to oversee the local government elections, but there are very few joined-up resources to look at the council elections as a whole, as each council runs their own election and publishes data on their own website.
-This is one citizen's attempt to provide a map-based interface to the candidates in each ward, using the crowd-sourced data extracted from the SOPNs (Statement of Persons Notified) produced as PDFs by individual councils.
+The Democracy Club does great work collating candidate data for all elections in the UK.
+This project is to provide a website front-end to that candidate data and results data gathered by the website author.

 ## author
 Find Gerry Mulvenna at @gerrymulvenna on Twitter